patrick-bozek-fmps/FMPS_AutoTraderApplication/03_Development/Application_OnPremises/Cursor/Development_Handbook/TESTING_GUIDE.md

 ### Database

 **Unit Tests:**
-- Use H2 in-memory database
+- Use SQLite file database (`./build/test-db/test-{name}.db`)
-- Schema created/destroyed per test class
+- Each test class gets its own database file
+- Database is deleted and recreated in `@BeforeAll` and `@AfterAll`
+- Schema is created via Flyway migrations

 **Integration Tests:**
-- Use SQLite file database
+- Use SQLite file database (same pattern as unit tests)
-- Reset before each test
+- Reset before each test via `@BeforeEach` cleanup

 ---